RSR Pro 440 Turbo Water Injection

 Flojet is the other main water pump manufacturer.
 They are similar to the Shurflo units.
 They are still big and clunky.

-2. Magnetic Piston Pump Design: Diaphragm pumps are large, have huge NPT ports and can be a bit problematic, and next to impossible to fit into vehicles like motorcycles.
+2. Magnetic Piston Pump Design: Diaphragm pumps are large, have huge NPT ports, and can be a bit problematic, and are next to impossible to fit into vehicles like motorcycles.
 It's a design fact that you need a certain amperage, torque, and pump capacity to fill a sink or empty a bilge.

 Magnetic drive designs isolate the pump motor from the water medium and are exponentially more reliable than other designs.
 There is no mechanical coupling of the pump and pump motor.
-Companies like Aquamist use magnetic drive pumps.
+Companies like Aquamist used to make magnetic drive pumps.
 The problem with most magnetic drive pumps, which typically use impellers, is that they are very low pressure units, for the most part less than 3 psi.
 That certainly won't work for forced induction applications.

 3. Gear Pumps: We researched out small 12V Gear pumps but there were limitations in pump flow and pressure.